We are not accepting reservations to use our meeting rooms at this time.

 When you are promoting your event, do not use the Library’s telephone number as your organization’s contact point.
 It’s better for your customers if you provide an independent address, telephone number and/or website that people can go to for more information.

 On rare occasions, we may need to shift which room you use in order to accommodate another group.
-If this happens, we’ll call you to be sure the switch won’t interfere with your program.
+If this happens, we will do our best to notify you as soon as possible and make the transition smooth.

 The library reserves the right to take photographs of any wedding or event for its own records and for future promotional materials.